 In some cases, sponsors may choose to reimburse patients.
 Reimbursement for patients can include paying for their participation, reimbursement for travel, meals or overnight hotel stays.

 c.
-Non-standard of care tests
+Non-standard of Care Tests

-Medical device trials may require non-standard of care tests such as medical imaging scans.
+A clinical trial may require non-standard of care tests such as medical imaging scans.
 Insurance companies or medical care agencies generally do not reimburse non-standard of care costs.
 Therefore you should include them in your clinical trial budget.

 d.
-Procedure costs
+Procedure Costs

 Medical payor such as Medicare or private insurance may reimburse clinical trial procedure costs.
 If procedure reimbursement is available, you don’t need to budget for the procedure cost.
 In case a brand new procedure where no reimbursement available, budget for the procedure costs.